Case Studies on Flexibility and D&I

 Based on your feedback, we’re re-sharing two of our favourite case studies from 2018.
-The first is on rethinking and reshaping Flexibility in the South Australian Police Force and the second takes a different tact on Diversity, Inclusion and Belonging within the Domain Group.
+The first is on rethinking and reshaping Flexibility in the South Australian Police Force.
+The second takes a different tact on Diversity, Inclusion and Belonging within the Domain Group.

-As we do so, we’re taking time to restate why we think case studies add real value to the conversation about changing the way work works, and how we could rethink it with clarity, simplicity and new ideas.
+As we do so, we’re taking time to restate why we think case studies add real value to the conversation about changing the way work works.
+How we could rethink it with clarity, simplicity and new ideas.

 Case studies have widely been the realm of academia, particularly in postgraduate studies.
-They provide a great medium to tell a story, then apply hindsight and perspective to get students thinking critically, collectively and exploratively not only to a particular context, but also how lessons could be applied more broadly.
+They provide a great medium to tell a story.
+Then they apply hindsight and perspective to get students thinking critically, collectively and exploratively.
+Not only to a particular context but also how lessons could be applied more broadly.

 Old problems need new solutions

 When we look at the challenges around work, we’re often looking at very old, very complicated and very ‘systems-based’ problems.
-The issues like diversity, merit, flexibility, well-being, workforce planning and performance management are all hard to solve.
+Issues like diversity, merit, flexibility, well-being, workforce planning, and performance management are all hard to solve.

-Our observation through collective experience, and our working premise, is that work doesn’t work particularly well for that many of us now….so why aren’t we trying different things?
-Ignoring the future of work for a second, the now of work screams for a balance between data insights and a human centred approach to understand problems and explore, prototype and ultimately try something new to break the mould and make a real impact.
+Our observation through collective experience and our working premise is that work doesn’t work particularly well for that many of us now.
+So why aren’t we trying different things?
+Ignoring the future of work for a second, the now of work screams for a balance between data insights and a human-centered approach to understand problems.
+To explore, prototype and ultimately try something new to break the mould and make a real impact.

 And when real impact arrives, we need to see real cases – the great, the good and things that may not have worked so well.
 We need publicity to be shouting truth and fact, not hearing the loudest spin on the most uniform solutions (or technologies) that don’t work.